wix-incubator/stylable-integration/README.md

 [![npm version](https://badge.fury.io/js/stylable-integration.svg)](https://www.npmjs.com/package/stylable-integration)
 [![Build Status](https://travis-ci.com/wixplosives/stylable-integration.svg?token=JxepjChyzQB66ehAYhtG&branch=master)](https://travis-ci.com/wixplosives/stylable-integration)

-This package contains build-time utilities for integration of `stylable` into your project.
+This package contains build-time utilities for integrating **Stylable** into your project.

 The following are included:
-- CLI for compiling `.st.css` files to `.js` files, each exporting a runtime `stylable` stylesheet.
+- CLI for compiling `.st.css` files to `.js` files, each exporting a runtime **Stylable** stylesheet.
 - Webpack loader and plugin, for web applications using webpack as their build system.
-- Node.js require hook which provides `.st.css` support in Node's native `require(...)` function.
+- Node.js requires a hook which provides `.st.css` support for Node's native `require(...)` function.

 ## Getting started

-We begin by installing stylable-integration as a dev dependency in our local project.
+Install `stylable-integration` as a dev dependency in your local project.

-This can be done using `npm`:
+Install using `npm`:

 ```bash
 npm install stylable-integration --save-dev
 ```

-or using `yarn`:
+Or install using `yarn`:

 ```bash
 yarn add stylable-integration --dev
 ```

-It should be noted `stylable-integration` requires `stylable` (it is a peer dependency), so your project must have a compatible `stylable` version installed for the integration to function.

 ## CLI

-Once this package is installed, a local CLI command named `stc` (stylable compiler) is available.
+Once this package is installed, you can use a local CLI command to run the **Stylable** compiler.

-`stc` allows compiling `.st.css` files to their matching `.js` files, each exporting a `stylable` runtime stylesheet.
+Use the `stc` command to enable compiling `.st.css` files to their matching `.js` files, exporting a **Stylable** runtime stylesheet.

 ```bash
 $ stc --help